 Before I came to work as an IT Analyst, I was a soldier, a librarian and adjunct professor at Texas Woman’s University.
 As a librarian, I authored and co-authored several articles for professional journals such as the Journal of the Medical Library Association, Medical Research Services Quarterly, and the Journal of Electronic Resources.
 I have presented at the Medical Library Association Conference, the Texas Gulf Coast Healthy Communities Partnership, and the Special Libraries Association Conference.
 I co-authored the book, Disaster Planning: a How-to-do-it manual, published by Neal-Schuman Publishers in 2005.
 I perform occasionally in Community Theater.

 My earlier influences include Maya Angelou, Toni Morrison, and Alice Walker.
 They lured me away from my literary ‘junk food’ consisting of romance, horror, and thriller and provoked introspection and a new lens with which to view the world.
 Then came John Irving and his mentor Kurt Vonnegut whose books changed my life and tastes in literature forever.
 I am currently obsessed with Cormac McCarthy and most historical thrillers.

-The authors I love and most admire take me beyond the story and make me fall in love with the written word and with the well-form character.
+The authors I love and most admire take me beyond the story and make me fall in love with the written word and with the well-formed character.
 However, I still love the thrill of a good story.
 And so, you may find in my novels a heady brew of all of these influences with a touch of my own spice which I consider earthy, frank and, to an extent, ribald.